torvalds/linux/Documentation/process/submit-checklist.rst

 .. _submitchecklist:

 =======================================
-Linux Kernel patch submission checklist
+GNU/Linux Kernel patch submission checklist
 =======================================

 Here are some basic things that developers should do if they want to see their